It is unthinkable to believe that there is such a thing as a born troublemaker.

-I have found Ryan’s analysis to be accurate, but I was not always this way.
+I found Ryan’s analysis accurate, but I was not always this way.

 When I first joined the police department, I was constantly being tested by coworkers and the general public to assess my strength.

-I started reading books about logic and reason and came across a book called “The Voice of Reason” by Ayn Rand.
+I started reading books about logic and reason and came across “The Voice of Reason” by Ayn Rand.